professionalecho/LURPS/2find-us.md

 The Tuesday and Thursday term-time meetings are held in Bowland North Seminar Room 10 while the Live games normally meet outside the Chaplaincy Centre.
 Click [here](http://www.lancaster.ac.uk/media/lancaster-university/content-assets/documents/maps/campus.pdf) for a map.

-There is always a possibility that a meeting place will change; for this reason, keep tabs on our [Facebook](http://www.facebook.com/hellolurps) and [Twitter](http://www.twitter.com/hellolurps) pages.</p>
+There is always a possibility that a meeting place will change; for this reason, keep tabs on our [Facebook](http://www.facebook.com/hellolurps) and [Twitter](http://www.twitter.com/hellolurps) pages.

 ## Getting to the University